moj-analytical-services/splink/docs/dev_guides/changing_splink/testing.md

 @mark_with_dialects_excluding("sqlite")
 def test_feature_that_doesnt_work_with_sqlite(test_helpers, dialect, some_other_test_fixture):
 ```
-As above this marks the test it decorates with the appropriate custom `pytest` marks, but in this case it ensures that it will be run with tests for each dialect **excluding sqlite**.
-Again `dialect` is passed as a parameter, and the test will run in turn for each value of `dialect` **except for 'sqlite'**.
+As above this marks the test it decorates with the appropriate custom `pytest` marks, but in this case it ensures that it will be run with tests for each dialect **excluding `sqlite`**.
+Again `dialect` is passed as a parameter, and the test will run in turn for each value of `dialect` **except for `sqlite`**.

 ```py linenums="23" hl_lines="2"
     {